xckevinc/sitemapgenerator/README.md

 //**** Build Instructions ****************

 This project is written in java, built with Maven, and developed in Eclipse Oxygen.

-To build requires Maven and Java.
+To build requires Maven and Java 1.8.
 1) [Assumed] Checkout the sitemapgenerator project from github
 2) From a shell and the sitemapgenerator folder, execute "mvn install"